DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture9.md

 - Graph operations
   - find all the incident edges once for each vertex
 - Label operations
-  - set/get the distance and locator labels of vertex z O(deg(z)) times
+  - set/get the distance and locator labels of vertex `z` $O(deg(z))$ times
   - setting/getting a label takes O(1) time
 - Priority queue operations
   - each vertex is **inserted once** into and **removed once** from the priority queue, where each insertion or removal takes $O(log n)$ time
-  - key of a vertex in the priority queue is modified at most deg(w) times, where each key change takes O(log n) time
+  - key of a vertex in the priority queue is modified at most ``deg(w)`` times, where each key change takes O(log n) time
 - Dijkstra’s algorithm runs in $O((n + m) log n)$ time
   - provided the graph is implemented as an adjacency list/map
   - recall that $\sum_{v} deg(v) = 2m$
   - can also be expressed as O(m log n) since the graph is connected

+recall:
+- $n = |v|$ number of vertices
+- $m = |e|$ number of edges

 ### Why it Doesn’t Work for Negative-Weight Edges
-Dijkstra’s algorithm is based on the greedy method
+Dijkstra’s algorithm is based on the *greedy* method
 - adds vertices by increasing distance
-- If a node with a negative
-incident edge were to be added late to the cloud, it could mess up distances for vertices already in the cloud.
+- If a node with a negative incident edge were to be added late to the cloud, it could mess up distances for vertices already in the cloud.
-  - negative edges are going to 'mees up' distances already inside your cloud
+  - negative edges are going to 'mess up' distances already inside your cloud
   - negative cycle - can keep on going around a cycle and costs keep getting lower and lower
 ![Alt text](assets\IMG116.PNG)